 Clinic Director and Senior Economist

 In her previous position as a principal economist at Synapse Energy Economics, Dr. Stanton led studies examining environmental regulation, cost-benefit analyses, and the economics of energy efficiency and renewable energy.
-Prior to joining Synapse, Dr. Stanton was a senior economist with the Stockholm Environment Institute’s (SEI’s) Climate Economics Group, where she was responsible for leading the organization’s work on the Consumption-Based Emissions Inventory (CBEI) model and on water issues and climate change in the western U.S. While at SEI, Dr. Stanton led domestic and international studies commissioned by the United Nations Development Programme, Friends of the Earth-U.K., and Environmental Defense.
+Prior to joining Synapse, Dr. Stanton was a senior economist with the Stockholm Environment Institute’s (SEI’s) Climate Economics Group, where she was responsible for leading the organizations’s work on the Consumption-Based Emissions Inventory (CBEI) model and on water issues and climate change in the western U.S. While at SEI, Dr. Stanton led domestic and international studies commissioned by the United Nations Development Programme, Friends of the Earth-U.K., and Environmental Defense.

-Dr. Stanton’s articles have been published in Ecological Economics, Renewable Climatic Change, Environmental and Resource Economics, Environmental Science & Technology, and other journals.
-She has also published books, including Climate Change and Global Equity (Anthem Press, 2014) and Climate Economics: The State of the Art (Routledge, 2013), which she co-wrote with her colleague at Synapse, Dr. Frank Ackerman.
+Dr. Stanton’s articles have been published in Ecological Economics, Renewable Climate Change, Environmental and Resource Economics, Environmental Science & Technology, and other journals.
+She has also published books, including Climate Change and Global Equity (Anthem Press, 2014) and Climate Economics: The State of the Art (Routledge, 2013), which she co-write with her colleague at Synapse, Dr. Frank Ackerman.
 Stanton is also coauthor of Environment for the People (Political Economy Research Institute, 2005, with James K. Boyce) and co-editor of Reclaiming Nature: Worldwide Strategies for Building Natural Assets (Anthem Press, 2007, with Boyce and Sunita Narain).

 She earned her Ph.D. in economics at the University of Massachusetts-Amherst, and has taught economics at Tufts University, the University of Massachusetts-Amherst, and the College of New Rochelle, among others.